CLASSEVE

 What reaches release

-What stays in frontier
+What stays in research

 What goes public